 “Students watch us deliver lessons every day and can make observations that help to expose blind spots in our practice,” Greg Myers, a Massachusetts superintendent of schools, told the academics.

-However, he added: "The moment you attach it to pay progression, it no longer becomes about learning and instead becomes a high-stakes activity.
-It may mean that teachers are very nervous about the feedback."
+But Russell Hobby, general secretary of the NAHT headteachers’ union, warned: “The moment you attach [evaluation] to pay progression, it no longer becomes about learning and instead becomes a high-stakes activity.
+It may mean that teachers are very nervous about the feedback.”

 To read the full story, get the 8 May edition of TES on your tablet or phone, or by downloading the TES Reader app for Android or iOS.
 Or pick it up at all good newsagents.